DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     self.count[i] += 1
 ```

-The first function, `pull()`, returns either True or False depended on if the value of `random.random()` is less than the true probability of bandit $i$.
+The first function, `pull()`, returns either True or False depending on if the value of `random.random()` is less than the true probability of bandit $i$.
 This is unnecessary in practice.
-Instead, a call to either the `BayesianAB` class or specific method (such as `Epsilon Greedy`) inside `BayesianAB` should be triggered with the arrival of a new visitor, and by the end of the visit, you would know if the visitor has purchased (True) or not (False).
+Instead, a call to either the `BayesianAB` class or a specific method (such as `Epsilon Greedy`) inside `BayesianAB` should be triggered with the arrival of a new visitor, and by the end of the visit, you would know if the visitor has purchased (True) or not (False).
 In `Python`, `True` is given a numerical value of 1 and `False` a value of 0.

 The `update()` function updates the mean.
-It also adds the new empirical probabilities to the list `history` and increase the count of bandit $i$ being picked by 1.
+It also adds the updated observed probabilities to the list `history` and increase the count of bandit $i$ being picked by 1.

 Here is the actual method inside `BayesianAB` that implements `epsilon greedy`: